 It takes a fair amount of work to make that conversion, adding flooring, knee walls, insulation, partitions, a staircase, and possibly even a bathroom, but it can be worth it, increasing the home’s value.

 One of the first steps in that process is to install some knee wall insulation and walls to hide the insulation levels and eaves of the home.
-Since the ceiling (roof) of the house wrap the attic is sloping, the entire attic area can’t be used as living space.
+Since the ceiling (roof) of the house wraps the attic is sloping, the entire attic area can’t be used as living space.

 While it makes sense that some people use the terms “pony attic knee wall” and “cripple attic knee wall” interchangeably with “knew wall,” there are differences.
 A pony wall is a short exterior wall, much like a knee wall, but it doesn’t extend to the roof or ceiling, whereas a knee wall does.